Introduction

 Prayer

 People pray for many things.
 They pray for recovery from illness, for luck, or for success.
 Sometimes, these wishes become true.
-This is seen as a proof of the existence of God.
+This is seen as a proof of the existence of God.Where prayer works

 Prayer can have a very positive psychological impact on the person who prays.
 People who pray feel less anxiety and they manage stress more effectively.
 Prayer can even help cure an illness if that illness is mainly psychosomatic.
 We discuss this in detail in the chapter on the Benefits of Religion.
 However, these effects are always exclusively psychological.
 They are based on a number of psychological phenomena, which include the placebo effect and the power of positive thinking.
 While these effects are undisputed, they are not linked to a god, but work even with worldly means (such as sugar pills).
-Therefore, they cannot be used to prove the existence of a god.
+Therefore, they cannot be used to prove the existence of a god.Hence we turn in the following to the non-psychological effects of prayer.

 Where prayer does not work

 To go beyond individual prayers, consider the developing nations, where many live in misery.
 These places happen to be among the most religious places on Earth.
 Every day millions of these people pray to God.
 And yet, these places suffer the most serious consequences of natural disasters, famines, and wars.
 A concrete instance of this phenomenon is the Pater Noster prayer, the main Christian prayer.
 Among other things, it asks God to “give us our daily bread”.
 It is recited daily by millions of believers.
 Yet, every year, thousands of Christians perish from malnutrition.
+More generally, religious countries are usually those that fare worst on socio-economic measures such as poverty, corruption, or peacefulness.
+As American sociologist Phil Zuckerman argues: “All the fervent praying that has been going on in Jamaica or El Salvador these past hundred years has not produced much in the way of positive societal results, and all the lack of fervent praying that has characterized Denmark and Norway these past hundred years has not hindered these nations' enviable success.”40.

 Prayer does not even increase probability

-There are several studies on this matter.
-The majority show no effect of prayer.
+Now we might still hope that prayer at least increases the chances that some hoped-for coincidence occurs.
+Yet, this is not the case.
+Consider, e.g., the royal family in the United Kingdom.
+In the Sunday mass, faithful Britons pray in the thousands for the health of the British queen and her family.
+Yet, as Victorian scientist Francis Galton remarked, the royal family gets ill as often as everybody else41.There are several studies on this matter.
 The largest such study, titled “Study of the Therapeutic Effects of Intercessory Prayer (STEP)”, was conducted by the Templeton Foundation, a religious think tank.
-It was published by American Heart Journal in April 2006.
+It was published by the American Heart Journal in April 2006.
 The researchers asked hundreds of people to pray for the health of hospital patients and then compared their health to the health of patients who received no prayers.
 The study showed that prayer had no effect.
-Worse, people who knew that someone else was praying for them turned out to be less likely to recover from surgery, suggesting that they saw the prayers as proof that their situations were dire 15.
+Worse, people who knew that someone else was praying for them turned out to be less likely to recover from surgery, suggesting that they saw the prayers as proof that their situations were dire.42

 Thus, these studies invalidate the theory that prayer can influence physical events.
 This is, by the way, how science works.
-The mathematical formula that computes the distribution of lottery numbers does not include the variable “unless John prays to God, in which case the probability that this number wins is greater”.
+The mathematical formula that computes the distribution of lottery numbers does not include the variable “unless Lisa prays to God, in which case the probability that this number wins is greater”.
 This is because prayer has no influence whatsoever on physical things — and we know it.

 Thus, prayer cannot be used to demonstrate the existence of God.
-On the contrary , the ineffectiveness of prayer shows that the God who grants prayers does not exist.
+On the contrary, the ineffectiveness of prayer shows that the God who grants prayers does not exist.
 This, however, is a conclusion that believers are somehow unable to draw.

 Prayer doesn’t even work “sometimes”